Chan Hoi-yan: Legislative Council member

+In December 2021, Chan was elected as Legislative Councilor through election committee constituency.

 In September 2022, Chan said that the government should be conservative with relaxing COVID-19 measures and should not reduce current anti-epidemic measures despite a drop in cases.
 Chan expressed support for continuing overnight lockdowns and mandatory testing requirements.
-In contrast, a top Hong Kong microbiologist said that the government should stop mandatory testing requirements at residences.
+In contrast, top Hong Kong microbiologist, Ho Pak-leung said that the government should stop mandatory testing requirements at residences.

+In December 2025, Chan was re-elected as Legislative Councilor.